sigven/pcgr/pcgrr/pkgdown/index.md

 -   provide a structured and concise summary of the most relevant findings
 -   present the results in a format accessible to clinical experts

-PCGR integrates a [comprehensive set of knowledge resources](articles/annotation_resources.html) related to tumor biology and therapeutic biomarkers, both at the gene and variant level.
+PCGR integrates a [comprehensive set of knowledge resources](articles/annotation_resources.html) related to tumor biology and therapeutic biomarkers, both at the gene, and at the level of individual variants.
 The software generates a comprehensive molecular interpretation report that supports the translation of individual cancer genomes towards molecularly guided treatment strategies.

 ## Getting started